U.S. financials ETF investors face tax bill after index revamp

-NEW YORK Investors who own some bank sector funds may be in for an unwanted surprise: a tax bill.
+NEW YORK (Reuters) - Investors who own some bank sector funds may be in for an unwanted surprise: a tax bill.

 The largest U.S. financials ETF, the $15 billion Financial Select Sector SPDR Fund (XLF), is paying out a large dividend that will be taxable for the fund's investors, according to a company notice distributed to some clients Friday.